 Certificated Holders.
 If a reverse stock split is implemented, stockholders holding shares of our common stock in certificated form would be sent a letter of transmittal by AST following the reverse stock split.
 The letter of transmittal would contain instructions on how a stockholder should surrender their certificate(s) representing shares of our common stock (the "Old Certificates") to AST in exchange for certificates representing the appropriate number of whole shares of post-reverse split common stock (the "New Certificates").
-No New Certificates would be issued to a stockholder would be required to pay a transfer or other fee to exchange their Old Certificates.
-Stockholders would then receive one or more New Certificate(s) representing the number of whole shares of post-reverse split common stock the a seult of a reverse stock split, subject to the treatment of fractional shares described below.
+No New Certificates would be issued to a stockholder until such stockholder delivered all Old Certificates, together with a properly completed and executed letter of transmittal, to AST.
+No stockholder would be required to pay a transfer or other fee to exchange their Old Certificates.
+Stockholders would then receive one or more New Certificate(s) representing the number of whole shares of common stock they are entitled to as a result of a reverse stock split, subject to the treatment of fractional shares described below.
 Until surrendered, we would deem outstanding Old Certificates held by stockholders to be cancelled and only to represent the number of whole shares of post-reverse split common stock to which these stockholders are entitled and the right to receive cash in lieu of any fractional shares as described below.
-Any Old Certificates use stockholders are entitled and the right to receive cash in lieu of any fractional shares as described below.
-Any Old Certificates has a restrictive legend on it, the New Certificate would be issued to stock, would automatically be exchanged for New Certificate.
+Any Old Certificates submitted for exchange, whether because of a sale, transfer or other disposition of stock, would automatically be exchanged for New Certificates.
+If an Old Certificate has a restrictive legend on it, the New Certificate would be issued with the same restrictive legends that are on the Old Certificate.